 Residential treatment is similar, but it’s a step up in terms of care.
 This allows you to live at our sober facility for an extended period of time as you focus on recovery.
 If you find that stressors like family or work keep leading you to use, or if you are in an unsupportive environment and need to get away, then residential treatment could be useful.

 Residential treatment allows you to focus entirely on yourself and to abstain from cocaine and other substances.
 You will participate in therapy and activities aimed at improving your coping skills, self-awareness, and stress management.
 When this stage of your care is finished, we will help with aftercare treatment planning.
 This typically involves IOP treatment and connecting you with a 12-step program.

 As you can see, we offer many treatment levels depending on your exact needs.
 Contact us today, and we will create a treatment plan aimed specifically at your recovery.

-Cocaine overdose has become more common, and this traumatic event can have a lasting impact on your heart, brain, and psychological health.
+Cocaine overdose has become more common.
+This traumatic event can have a lasting impact on your heart, brain, and psychological health.
 Not only that, but cocaine comes in such varying levels of purity and potency that it can be difficult to know when an overdose is imminent.
 This puts all users at risk, even if you’re using a relatively small amount.

-If you are finding it difficult to control your cocaine use and need help, then we can help guide you through recovery.
+If you are finding it difficult to control your cocaine use, then we can guide you through recovery.
 Reach out to us, and we will create a treatment plan designed with your needs in mind.
 We offer numerous levels of treatment to ensure you get the care that you need.